wrkode/beskar7/README.md

 If the PhysicalHost doesn't reach `Available` state, see the **[Troubleshooting Guide](docs/troubleshooting.md)** for common issues and solutions.

-### 3. Create a `Beskar7Machine` (Pre-Baked ISO Mode)
+### 3. Create a `Beskar7Machine` (Multiple Provisioning Modes)

+Beskar7 supports four provisioning modes.
+Choose the one that fits your infrastructure:

+#### Mode 1: Pre-Baked ISO (Self-Contained)

-This example assumes you have an ISO image (`http://example.com/my-kairos-prebaked.iso`) that has Kairos OS and its configuration already embedded using Kairos's own tooling.
+Use this when you have an ISO with OS and configuration pre-built.

-**Important Note for Pre-Baked ISO Mode:**
-When using `provisioningMode: "PreBakedISO"`, you are responsible for ensuring the ISO specified in `imageURL` is:
-1.  **Self-sufficient:** It must contain all necessary OS installation files and configuration for a complete, unattended installation.
-2.  **Bootable:** It must be bootable in the desired firmware mode (Legacy BIOS or UEFI) of your target hardware.
-Beskar7 will set the virtual media as the boot target, but the ISO itself must handle the rest.

 <details>
 <summary>Example: `b7machine-prebaked.yaml`</summary>